UKEIAM/graphxplore/neo4j_installation.md

 {: .no_toc }

 GraphXplore is based on the Neo4J graph-based data platform.
-Here, you can read information on how to install the Neo4J and configure it for the usage with GraphXplore.
+Here, you can read information on how to install Neo4J and configure it for the usage with GraphXplore.

 ## Table of contents
 {: .no_toc .text-delta }